 Of course, the best way to truly experience a Moroccan riad is to stay in one while you are in Marrakech.
 A riad is a traditional guesthouse that usually has a garden inside.
-There are many beautiful riads to choose from, and you will certainly love being pampered while you are there.
+There are many beautiful riads to choose from, and you will certainly love to be pampered while you are there.
 However, even if riads are not in your accommodations budget, you still need to see the inside of a riad.
-You’ll be amazed at the colorful tilework and detailed carvings.
+The colorful tilework and details will amaze you!
 Walk in for some tea and a tour.

 13. Soar Above the City in a Hot Air Balloon Ride